ConstantCommentary® Vol. VII, No. 157, January 9, 2003

 Carla's Wife: "He said what?"

-Carla's Brother: "I either want to be a policeman or.... maybe not."
+Carla's Little Brother: "I either want to be a policeman or.... maybe not."

-What Kenny L.'s mom didn't know was there was one family member we were pretty familiar with -- Uncle Jack.
-Kenny L. regaled us with stories of his Uncle Jack getting dressed up in top hat and tails to sing, "I'm Getting Married in the Morning."
-Uncle Jack's picture, in full monkey-suit regalia,was pinned to the refrigerator door and he had become the stuff of folklore around the house.
+Kenny regaled us with stories of his Uncle Jack getting dressed up in top hat and tails to sing, "I'm Getting Married in the Morning."
+Uncle Jack's picture, in full monkey-suit regalia, was pinned to the refrigerator door and he had become the stuff of folklore around the house.

 When he appeared in the video the crowd went wild.

-After the video, I took Kenny L.'s mom aside and explained the situation.
+After the video, I took Kenny's mom aside and explained the situation.

 "Kenny's told us so much about Uncle Jack, he's almost part of the household here.
 If he walked through the door, we'd fix him a drink and then sit down and listen to his stories.
 He sounds like a great guy."